Lunar south pole: Role in future exploration and observations

 The lunar south pole region is deemed to be a compelling place for future exploration missions and suitable for a lunar outpost.
 The permanently shadowed places on the Moon could contain ice and other minerals, which would be vital resources for future explorers.
 The mountain peaks near the pole are illuminated for large periods of time and could be used to provide solar energy to an outpost.
 With an outpost on the Moon, scientists will be able to analyze water and other volatile samples dating to the formation of the Solar System.

 Scientists used LOLA (Lunar Orbiter Laser Altimeter), which was a device used by NASA to provide an accurate topographic model of the Moon.
 With this data, locations near the south pole at Connecting Ridge, which connects Shackleton to the crater de Gerlache, were found that yielded sunlight for 92.27–95.65% of the time based on altitude ranging from 2 m above ground to 10 m above ground.
 At the same spots it was discovered that the longest continuous periods of darkness were only 3 to 5 days.

 The lunar south pole is a place where scientists may be able to perform unique astronomical observations of radio waves under 30 MHz.
 The Chinese Longjiang microsatellites were launched in May 2018 to orbit the Moon, and Longjiang-2 operated in this frequency until 31 July 2019.
-Before Longjiang-2, no space observatory had been able to observe astronomical radio waves in this frequency because of interference waves from equipment on Earth.
-The lunar south pole has mountains and basins, such as the south side of Malapert Mountain, that do not face Earth and would be an ideal place to receive such astronomical radio signals from a ground radio observatory.
+Before Longjiang-2, no space observatory had observed astronomical radio waves in this frequency because of interference waves from equipment on Earth.
+The lunar south pole has mountains and basins, such as the south side of Malapert Mountain, that do not face Earth and would be ideal to receive such astronomical radio signals from a ground radio observatory.